 You can really record anything, from setting up for a special business event or showing people how you are working or creating things.

-Here is a link to the same Joby Tripod I used in my vlog.
+Here are some Amazon links to the same Joby Tripod I used in my vlog and a bigger version for larger phones.
 Not completely necessary but a great investment if you’re planning on doing more videos and time-lapses in the future.
+Just click the image or text to be directed to the Amazon product.

 Don’t you just love it when everything comes together so effectively.